-Replace subsection with: For LFR ratings, evaluate the Florida Legal Loads as depicted within the Appendix.
-LFR is limited to bridges whose maximum span is less than 200 feet (FDOT Figure 2-1).
-Simply use one truck, for LFR/ASR; omit truck trains, and partial-weight combinations.
-Assume the same legal loads are in each loaded lane; do not mix trucks.
-Replace the AASHTO legal loads with the Florida Legal Loads shown in the Appendix to this Manual.
+Replace subsection with: For LFR ratings, evaluate the Florida Legal Loads and Emergency Vehicles as depicted within the Appendix to this Manual.
+LFR is limited to bridges whose maximum span is less than 200 feet.
+Use one truck, for LFR/ASR; omit truck trains.
+Excepting posting avoidance for the Emergency Vehicle, apply the same truck to each loaded lane; do not mix trucks.